Best of Central Asia Tour

 Samarkand, Uzbekistan

-After breakfast we continue to explore the fairytale city of Samarkand.
+After breakfast, we continue to explore the fairytale city of Samarkand.
 We go first to the Shah-i Zinda, a magnificent tiled necropolis; and then visit Ulgubek’s Observatory, which was once the biggest research center in Central Asia.
 Ulugbek was decades ahead of the West with his observations of the solar system and the Earth, and we will learn more about his story in this prestigious setting.
 Our next stop will be the Konigil Paper Mill.
-Here you will see the process of making paper from mulberry tree bark, just as it was done in 8th century Samarkand.
-We will enjoy lunch together, after which those who wish to do so can visit Afrasiyab Museum to learn about the ancient city of Samarkand – then known as Afrasiyab – which was destroyed by the Mongols in the early 13th century.
+Here you will see the process of making paper from mulberry tree bark, just as it was done in 8th-century Samarkand.
+After lunch, we will visit Afrasiyab Museum to learn about the ancient city of Samarkand – then known as Afrasiyab – which was destroyed by the Mongols in the early 13th century.
+Dinner in a popular local restaurant.

 Bukhara Uzbekistan tour highlights

-After breakfast, we will transfer to the train station to catch the high-speed train to Bukhara (9:50 AM – 11:20 AM).
-Check-in at the hotel in Bukhara and have lunch.
-After lunch, we have a walking tour of Bukhara, one of the most important trading hubs on the Great Silk Road, as well as a respected center of religious learning.
+After breakfast, we will transfer to the train station to catch the high-speed train to Bukhara (9:44 AM – 11:20 AM).
+Have lunch in Bukhara and check in at the hotel.
+In the afternoon we have a walking tour of Bukhara, one of the most important trading hubs on the Great Silk Road, as well as a respected center of religious learning.
 The Old City has been well preserved and is crammed full of minarets, mosques, and madrassas.
 Its once notorious canals and pools, the source of many an epidemic, have now been drained, but the most famous, Lyabi-Hauz, is still there, an oasis shaded by mulberry trees in the heart of the city.
 Your guide will show you the city’s unmissable sights, and you can soak up the atmosphere wandering through Bukhara’s labyrinthine alleyways.
-Key sites on today’s tour itinerary include the 10th century Samanid Mausoleum, Poi Kalon, Ark Fortress, Bolo Hauz Mosque, and the historic trading domes, which still house market stalls.
-Dinner will be in the city center.
+Key sites on today’s tour itinerary include the historic trading domes, Magokiatori mosque, Kosh madrasah, and the Poi Kalon complex.
+Dinner in the old town.

 Overnight in Hotel Paradise Plaza 4* or similar